xaridar/StatisticalAppGenerator/README.md

 - A GUI will pop up with inputs for each argument.
     - These arguments are further explained in [Arguments](#arguments).
 - During app generation, the GUI will freeze; this is expected.
 If an error occurs, it will show in a pop-up window.
-- When generation has completed, the GUI will produce a popup showing the app's location.
+- When generation has completed, the GUI will produce a pop-up window showing the app's location.
     - Navigate to this directory via file explorer.
 - To run the application, run `app.bat` (Windows) / `app.sh` (Mac/Linux) and go to http://localhost:5000.